yiisoft/yii2/docs/guide/structure-modules.md

 }
 ```

-You commands will the be available from the command line using the following route:
+Your commands will then be available from the command line using the following route:

 ```
 yii <module_id>/<command>/<sub_command>